|

 well-developed eyes and a sickle-like operculum that can be quickly

 employed as a walking aid or device to right itself.
-Rare in
+Scarce in

 Hawaii, the family is diverse and well-represented in warm waters around